Henshaws Society for Blind People: Professional training

 Henshaws Training and Professional Development Centre (formerly known as the School of Visual Impairment Studies) is based at College and delivers full and part-time professional training courses for Rehabilitation Officers and others working with the visually impaired.

 The Visual Impairment Awareness Training scheme has been undertaken by many health and social services personnel, schools and colleges, voluntary agencies and commercial organisations.

-College Incident
+College incident

 In August 2018, the charity wrote to 14 families informing them that their child would not be able to attend the college for the new term, due to begin in September 2018.
-This was due to the charities failure to hire the required number of staff to ensure the children's safety.
+This was due to the charity's failure to hire the required number of staff to ensure the children's safety.
 Penalties charged by local councils and lost income cost the charity over £500,000.